jen20/go-event-sourcing-sample/README.md

 }

-// event that happens once a year type AgedOneYear struct {
+// event that happens once a year type AgedOneYear struct {}
-}

 ```

 When an aggregate is first created an event is needed to initialize the state of the aggregate.
 No event no aggregate.
 Below is an example where a constructor is defined that returns the Person aggregate and inside binds an event via the TrackChange function.
-Its also possible to define rules that the aggregate must uphold before an event is created, in this case a name != "".
+Its possible to define rules that the aggregate must uphold before an event is created, in this case name can´t be blank.

 ```
 // CreatePerson constructor for Person